CDCgov/PyRenew/docs/source/developer_documentation.md

 ## Github Workflow

 - You should request reviews for pull requests from `PyRenew-devs`, unless you have a good reason to request reviews from a smaller group.
-- Reviews from all of `PyRenew-devs` are  encouraged, but an approving review from a [codeowner](https://github.com/CDCgov/PyRenew/blob/main/.github/CODEOWNERS) (@dylanhmorris, @damonbayer, or @gvegayon) is required before a pull request can be merged to `main`.
+- Reviews from all of `PyRenew-devs` are  encouraged, but an approving review from a [codeowner](https://github.com/CDCgov/PyRenew/blob/main/.github/CODEOWNERS) ([@dylanhmorris](https://github.com/dylanhmorris) or [@damonbayer](https://github.com/damonbayer) is required before a pull request can be merged to `main`.
-- For CDC contributors, If your pull request has not received a review at the time of the next standup, use standup to find a reviewer.
+- For CDC contributors: if your pull request has not received a review at the time of the next standup, use standup to find a reviewer.
 - External contributors should expect to receive a review within a few days of creating a pull request.
 - If you create a draft pull request, indicate what, if anything, about the current pull request should be reviewed.
 - Only mark a pull request as “ready for review” if you think it is ready to be merged.
 This indicates that a thorough, all-encompassing review should be given.